Layout and Space Requirements

 A better option is a closet-organizing system.
 These storage units have an array of compartments, each designed for specific pieces of your wardrobe, from individual shelves and bins for sweaters and tops to small drawers for lingerie and accessories to cubbies or racks for shoes, bags, and hats.

-The components for master closet organizing systems cost $800 to $5,000 or more, depending on whether you go with ready-made or custom-designed.
+The components for master closet organizing systems cost $800-$5,000 or more, depending on whether you go with ready-made or custom-designed.